Stringer Davis: Personal life

 Davis married Margaret Rutherford in 1945 after a 15-year courtship.
 She was 53 and he was 46 at the time.
 Reportedly, his mother was the main reason for the long engagement because she was adamantly opposed to having Margaret Rutherford for a daughter-in-law, referring to her when talking to her son as "that older actress woman you have been seeing over the years."
 Only after the death of Ethel Davis did the couple finally marry.
 After their marriage, they remained totally devoted to one another, with Davis always at hand behind the camera whenever his wife was filming.

 Towards the end of her life, Rutherford was diagnosed with Alzheimer's disease and Davis tended to her throughout a long and distressing illness.
 Rutherford died on 22 May 1972, aged 80.
 A down-on-her-luck former aspiring soprano, Violet Lang-Davis, was employed as Rutherford's daily help and companion; after Rutherford's death, she stayed on to look after Davis, with an eye on marriage.
 Davis died before Lang-Davis could achieve this goal.
 His will left everything to the already-deceased Rutherford, meaning that the couple's estate would go to Davis's next of kin, his first cousin Lieutenant-Colonel William James Davis, of Well Close.
 Lang-Davis, who stood to receive nothing, then unlawfully sold a number of Rutherford and Davis's possessions, and produced a forged will wherein Davis left her everything.
 To explain the disappearance of the sold items, Lang-Davis claimed a burglary had taken place.
-Although eventually the truth was uncovered, and Lang-Davis, then aged 63, arrested and remanded in custody prior to a trial in 1975, she did not appear for the trial and a warrant for her arrest, although issued, was never executed.
+Although eventually the truth was uncovered, and Lang-Davis, then aged 63, was arrested and remanded in custody prior to a trial in 1975, she did not appear for the trial and a warrant for her arrest, although issued, was never executed.
 In 1985, it was thought that Lang-Davis was still at large.